FabricMC/fabric-docs/contributing.md

 - [`markdownlint`](https://github.com/DavidAnson/markdownlint) is configured to finely control the Markdown pages, even with some custom rules
 - [`prettier`](https://prettier.io/) is an opinionated code formatter that will take care of TypeScript, Vue, JSON, and other file types
-- [`checkstyle`](https://checkstyle.sourceforge.io/) is a tool that makes Java code adhere to one same coding standard, defined in `reference/checkstyle.xml`.
-You can use checkstyle on the reference mod via the `checkstyleMain` and `checkstyleClient` Gradle tasks to check for formatting errors.
+- [`checkstyle`](https://checkstyle.sourceforge.io/) is a tool that requires Java code to adhere to one same coding standard, defined in `reference/checkstyle.xml`.
+Checkstyle cannot fix issues automatically
-- [`spotless`](https://github.com/diffplug/spotless) is a tool to automatically apply fixes for common formatting errors.
-You can run spotless on the reference mod with the `spotlessApply` task.
+- [`spotless`](https://github.com/diffplug/spotless) is a tool that automatically applies fixes for some common formatting errors
 - `.github/workflows/build.yaml` will run for every PR, and it will ensure that:
   - The mod and the pages build correctly
   - The mod passes tests